michaelsonH-ITDA/mikehsin.github.io/README.md

    ```sh
    npx gh-pages -d public
    ```
-   Make sure you build the gatsby project first
+   > This command pushes the contents of the public folder to the gh-pages branch.
+Make sure the public folder is updated

 ## 🎨 Color Reference